 Another beach worth checking out is Playa de Mal Pas.
 Because of Benidorm’s warm weather many expats from Northern Europe flock here during the Winters.

 Before skyscrapers came to Benidorm, it was actually a whitewashed fishing town, with immense amounts of old world charm.
 You can still enjoy bits and pieces of the Benidorm of the past, but you need to make your way to Casco Antiguo, or Old Town, for that.

-Old Town sits between Playa de Levante and Playa de Poniente.
+Old Town sits between Playa Levante and Poniente Beach.
 Filled with tiny lanes, stone arches, and wrought iron balconies, it is the perfect place to get lost for an afternoon.

 There are some traditional monuments that are worth visiting like the Church of San Jaime and Santa Ana but the most compelling thing to do in Old Town is to look out over the sea from the Balcon del Mediterraneo.